munsifhusami1/Grants-Project/README.md

 federal reporting periods.

 ## Context
-Outputs from these queries were published via SSRS Report Builder for distribution to project managers, county liaisons, and executive staff.
+Outputs from the SQL queries were published via SSRS Report Builder for distribution to project managers, county liaisons, and executive staff.
+The Python automation that follows later cleans up this data for public use.

 How to run it